Suspicious Address Blocking System for DeFi and CEX

 if (!await this.bloomFilter.exists(normalized)) {

-return { blocked: false }; // quick answer: definitely not in blocklist
+return { blocked: false }; // fast response: definitely not in blocklist

 }

-// Exact check to confirm (bloom filter could give false positive)
+// Exact check for confirmation (bloom filter could give false positive)

 const exactMatch = await this.db.findBlockedAddress(normalized);